danielang2020/danielang2020.github.io/documents/aws/cloudfront/cf.md

 ### Geographically restricting content
 > You can use geographic restrictions, sometimes known as geo blocking, to prevent users in specific geographic locations from accessing content that you're distributing through a CloudFront distribution.

+## Customizing with edge functions
+### Customizing with CloudFront Functions
+> With CloudFront Functions in Amazon CloudFront, you can write lightweight functions in Javascript for high-scale, latency-sensitive CDN customizations.
+Your functions can manipulate the requests and responses that flow through CloudFront, perform basic authentication and authorization, generate HTTP responses at the edge, and more.